Austria: Far-right FPÖ wins parliamentary vote — projections – DW – 09/29/2024

 Austria: Far-right FPÖ wins parliamentary vote — projectionsPublished September 29, 2024last updated September 29, 2024

-Polls have closed in Austria on Sunday in a general election , with the first projections indicating the far-right landing a historic victory over the governing conservatives.
+Polls have closed in Austria on Sunday following a general election , with the first projections indicating the far-right landing a historic victory over the governing conservatives.

 Projections by Institut Foresight put the FPÖ at over 29% of the vote, a slightly better result than predicted by the surveys done ahead of the Sunday polls.
-The center-right conservatives led by Chancellor Karl Nehammer also scored better than expected, securing 26.2%, with center-left Social Democrats at 20.4%.
-The Greens,who are part of the ruling coalition with the conservatives, seem set to secure 8.6% of support.
+The ruling ÖVP — center-right conservatives led by Chancellor Karl Nehammer — also scored better than expected, securing 26.2%, with center-left Social Democrats at 20.4%.
+The Greens, who are part of the ruling coalition with the conservatives, seem set to secure 8.6% of support.

 The early projections were published minutes after the polls closed, with the actual results still to come.